cgomesu/nanopim4-satahat-fan/README.md

 # Then start the service again
 systemctl start pwm-fan.service
 ```
-If you have permission issues, just add 'sudo' before each command
+If you have permission issues, use a sudo user and add `sudo` before each command